andkirby/commithook/README.md

 [Installation Wizard](doc/example-wizard.md)

 ## OS environment
-Tested on Windows.
-Feel free [to put](../../issues/new "Add a new issue") your faced issues on [the project issues page](../../issues "Issues").
+Tested on Windows in GIT Bash.
+Feel free [to put](../../issues/new "Add a new issue") your faced issue.

 ## Release notes
 - Last beta: v2.0.0-beta.16